yvelikova/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 in API gateway configuration requires building a new Docker image.

 Axway provides several CLI tools that fit nicely into a DevOps pipeline.
-Later in the document, we will describe:
+Later in the document, we will describe them:

 * Docker build scripts
 * API promotion tool (`apimanager-promote`)